 5) Wash and Shake

-Now the addition of saline to the test tube, and the technician dilutes the microbial counts.
-Again the diluted samples are poured on the agar plate, and the count of the microbes is determined.
+Now add saline to the test tube, and dilute the microbial counts.
+Again, the diluted samples are poured on the agar plate, and the count of the microbes is determined.

 6) Count